tpope/vim-rhubarb/README.markdown

     let g:github_enterprise_urls = ['https://example.com']

+If you also want to yank the url, set:

+    let g:rhubarb_yank_url = 1

 ## FAQ

 > How do I turn off that preview window that shows the issue body?